Homotopy groups of cubical sets: Classical Results

 \subsection{Long exact sequence of a fibration}

 As in the case of topological spaces, fibrations give rise to a long exact sequence of homotopy groups.
-Our presentation largely follows \cite[Lem.~32]{mather:pullbacks} as it relies on taking iterated homotopy pullbacks.
-To show this, we require additional definitions and results. \begin{definition} For a pointed Kan complex $(X,x)$, we define the \emph{path-loop} space of $(X,x)$ to be the following pullback.
+Our presentation largely follows \cite[Lem.~32]{mather:pullbacks} and \cite[Thm.~3.8.12]{cisinski:higher-categories} as it relies on taking iterated homotopy pullbacks.